xshellinc/iotit/README.md

 has a tree like structure -
 devices are listed using `Name` field, then devices are listed within `Sub` array and etc.

-If a `Sub` device doesn't have any image, then parent's images are used instead
+If a `Sub` device doesn't have any image, then parent's images are used instead.

-### 概要

-IoTitを使うことによって、RaspberryPi、Intel Edison、Beaglebone、NanoPi のようなL
-inux系のシングルボードコンピュータを簡単に初期化することができます。

-IoTitはOpen SourceのSingle Board Computer向けフラッシュツールです。 これを使うことでより簡単にSingle Board Computerをセットアップできます。

-IoTitは内部でVirtual Boxを使っておりVBのAPIを使うことで、自分専用のカスタマイズも可能です。
-現在は"NanoPI Neo"や"Raspberry PI"、"Intel Edison" "BeagleBone"の4つに対応しています。
-インストールや使い方はシンプルなので上記の"INSTALLATION"を読んで使ってみてください。